Agenda

 SLH

-Many women in security leadership roles instinctively apologize — for raising concerns, challenging assumptions, taking up time in meetings, or communicating risk.
-In high-stakes security environments, these over-apologies can unintentionally undermine authority, dilute critical messages, and impact how leadership decisions are received.
-In this session, we explore why women in security and technology are socialized
+Many women in security leadership roles instinctively apologize—for raising concerns, challenging assumptions, taking up time in meetings or communicating risk.
+In high-stakes security environments, these over-apologies can unintentionally undermine authority, dilute critical messages and impact how leadership decisions are received.
+In this session, we explore why women in security and technology are socialized to apologize

 Monday, June 15, 2026